Welcome to my Trip Report on Vietjetair!

 Passing by one of SQ's newest Boeing 777-300ER, 9V-SWW.

-Sitting on the correct side, gives you good view of Changi Airport.
+When lucky, you get to enjoy a good view of Changi Airport.

 Passing through clouds is likely to give you a good ride!